not2cleverdotme/twitter_trend_bot/README.md

 ## Acknowledgments

-- Thanks to BleepingComputer, Dark Reading, and CyberScoop for their RSS feeds
+Thanks to the following sources for their RSS feeds:
-- Built with OpenAI's GPT-3.5 for content summarization
-- Powered by Twitter's API v2
+  - BleepingComputer
+  - Dark Reading
+  - CyberScoop
+  - The Hacker News
+  - Rapid7 Blog
+  - TechCrunch
+  - HackRead
+  - Krebs on Security
+  - Threatpost